Finiteness of 3D higher spin gravity Landscape: Extended asymptotic dynamics of AdS gravity

 \section{Extended asymptotic dynamics of AdS$_{3}$ gravity}

-In this section, we first describe the boundary conditions of AdS$_{3}$ gravity in the CS formulation with connection valued in $sl(2,\mathbb{R} )_{L}\times sl(2,\mathbb{R})_{R}$; these conditions were \ first obtained by Grumiller and Riegler \cite{A3} leading to an affine invariance of the AdS$ _{3}$ boundary; they are given by eqs(\ref{IBCA}-\ref{IBD}) and termed below as\ GR conditions.
-Then, we give an extension of these boundary conditions by relaxing (\ref{IBD}) into (\ref{EBD}); thus enlarging the asymptotic symmetry by including additional current algebras.
+In this section, we first describe the GR boundary conditions of AdS$_{3}$ gravity in the CS formulation with connection valued in $sl(2, \mathbb{R})_{L}\times sl(2,\mathbb{R})_{R}$; these conditions were first obtained by Grumiller and Riegler \cite{A3} lead to an affine invariance of the AdS$_{3}$ boundary; they are given by eqs(\ref{IBCA}-\ref{IBD}) and termed below as\ GR conditions.
+Then, we give an extension of these boundary conditions by relaxing (\ref{IBD}) into (\ref{EBD}); thus enlarging the asymptotic symmetry by including an additional current algebra.

-\textrm{To begin, let us briefly review the fundamental aspects of the CS formulation of AdS}$_{3}.$ According to Achucarro, Townsend and Witten \cite {C1,C2}, Einstein's gravity in 3D with a negative cosmological constant $ \Lambda =-1/l_{AdS}^{2}$ can be remarkably expressed as a difference of two Chern-Simons (CS) actions as follows,
+\textrm{To begin, let us briefly review the fundamental aspects of the CS formulation of AdS}$_{3}.$ According to Achucarro, Townsend and Witten \cite {C1,C2}, Einstein's gravity in 3D with a negative cosmological constant $ \Lambda =-1/l_{AdS}^{2}$ can be remarkably expressed as a difference of two Chern-Simons (CS) actions as follows:

 On the left hand side of this relationship, the fields $\mathbf{e}$ and $ \mathbf{\omega }$ are the 3D gravity gauge fields; they describe respectively the dreibein and the spin connection.
-Their field action $ \mathcal{S}_{{ 3D}}^{{ grav}}$ reads like
+Their field action $ \mathcal{S}_{{ 3D}}^{{ grav}}$ reads like:

 with Riemann 2-form $\mathbf{R}$ given by the EOM $\delta \mathcal{S}_{ { 3D}}^{{ grav}}/\delta \mathbf{\omega }=0$ as $d\mathbf{\omega } +\frac{1}{2}\mathbf{\omega }\wedge \mathbf{\omega }=-\frac{\Lambda }{2} \mathbf{e}\wedge \mathbf{e}$.
 The $G_{N}^{(3D)}$ is the Newton constant in 3D; it will be set below as $G_{N}^{(3D)}=G_{N}$.
-Using the following homomorphism for the AdS$_{3}$ isometry
+Using the following homomorphism for the AdS$_{3}$ isometry:

-the right hand of eq(\ref{CS}) concerns the CS gauge field action with $ SL\left( 2,\mathbb{R}\right) _{L}\times $ $SL\left( 2,\mathbb{R}\right) _{R}$ gauge symmetry and gauge potentials $\mathbf{A},\mathbf{\tilde{A}}$; it is given by \textrm{\cite{Ysra,usra}}
+The right hand of eq(\ref{CS}) concerns the CS gauge field action with $ SL\left( 2,\mathbb{R}\right) _{L}\times $ $SL\left( 2,\mathbb{R}\right) _{R}$ gauge symmetry and gauge potentials $\mathbf{A},\mathbf{\tilde{A}}$; it is given by \textrm{\cite{Ysra,usra}:}